 Choose which contact details to include

 Make sure the contact details you include in your CV are up to date.
-If your current email address is less than professional, it might be a good idea to open a new account with more standard email.
+If your current email address is less than professional it might be a good idea to open a new account with a more formal address.

 Use an active tone

 The language you use in your CV can be just as important as the information you include.
 When writing your CV, try to use an active rather than a passive voice.
 This will help your CV to be more engaging and make it easier to read - two things that will benefit your application.

 Over the years we’ve learned a lot about putting together a strong application.
 We’ve used this extensive experience to create a number of high quality example CVs for the most popular positions out there.

 Use Our Expert CV Advice & Tips to Kickstart Your Career

 According to the ONS there are currently 1.37 million people in the UK looking for work.
 If you’re going to beat them to the finishing post, you need to ensure your CV stands out from the crowd.